MVANILREDDY/SSL-Expire-alert-in-Linux-crontab/README.md

-used to get  certificate expiration date based on to date stored in keystore
+used to get  certificate expiration date based on to_date stored in cacerts file